mabothien/test-coder/README.md

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/plugins).

-### `static`

-This directory contains your static files.
-Each file inside this directory is mapped to `/`.

-Example: `/static/robots.txt` is mapped as `/robots.txt`.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/static).

 ### `store`

 This directory contains your Vuex store files.
 Creating a file in this directory automatically activates Vuex.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/store).

+### `server`
+This directory contains graphql config file.
+I used express and graphql More information about the usage of this directory in [the documentation](https://graphql.org/graphql-js/running-an-express-graphql-server/).